dotkernel/dot-geoip/README.md

 * copy the command from `config/autoload/console.global.php` to your application's `config/autoload/console.global.php`
 * copy `config/autoload/geoip.global.php` to your application's `config/autoload/geoip.global.php`
 * copy `data/geoip` to your application's `data` directory - this is where the database file(s) will be downloaded.

+After this, running `php bin/console.php geoip:synchronize --database=<database>` from a console will download the latest copy of MaxMind's GeoLite2 database file for the specified database(s).
+Replace `<database>` with one of the following string: `asn`, `city`, `country` to download a specific database file OR with `all` to download all three database files at once.
+You can get help for this command by running `php bin/console.php geoip:synchronize --help`.

 ### Step 2: Include `Dot\GeoIP\Service\LocationService` in your code